-For information on credit exposures related to investment securities, refer to Note 3, "Investment Securities and Allowance for Credit Losses" in "Item 1.
-Financial Statements" in the Q1 2021 Form 10-Q.
+For information on credit exposures related to investment securities, as well as the related ACL, refer to Note 3, "Investment Securities and Allowance for Credit Losses" in "Item 1.
+Financial Statements" in the Q1 2022 Form 10-Q.

 6. Counterparty Credit Risk-Related Exposures